 The inputs and outputs shouldn’t be too close together, because this will limit your access and prevent you from connecting and disconnecting cables easily.
 An HDMI connection is our experts’ top recommendation for connection since it supports the highest quality relays and is easy to set up.

 For wireless connectivity, you can have Bluetooth, WiFi, or both.
 WiFi usually offers a stabler connection and Bluetooth requires the devices to be close together.
-The Bluetooth outranks WiFi in some opinions because it’s more ubiquitous among electronics and makes for easy streaming.
-You can get all these connections in both types of speaker systems.
+The Bluetooth outranks WiFi in some opinions because it’s more ubiquitous among electronics and makes for easy streaming around your room.
+You can get all these connections in both speakers soundbars and surround sound systems.

 Sound Bar and Surround Sound Installation